zhorifiandi/zhorifiandi.github.io/_posts/2025-01-01-understanding-software-architecture-characteristics-or-non-functional-requirements-in-a-nutshell.md

 ## 1. Regular Technical Reviews

 Conduct monthly or quarterly reviews to assess the performance, availability, and reliability metrics of your system.
 This helps identify trends and detect areas where improvements are necessary before issues escalate.
-You can use tools like automated monitoring dashboards and reports to evaluate MTBI, MTTR, and other metrics regularly.

-### Conduct Chaos Engineering for Resilience Testing

-Regularly test how your system behaves under failure scenarios using techniques like chaos engineering.
-This ensures the system can handle unexpected events and recover gracefully.
-Simulate failures, such as server crashes or database outages, and observe system responses to evaluate resiliency.
-You can find insightful list of resources on chaos engineering in here: [awesome-chaos-engineering](https://github.com/dastergon/awesome-chaos-engineering)

-### Security and Compliance Audits

-Perform regular penetration tests, license audits, and compliance reviews and address gaps proactively.
-Staying ahead of security vulnerabilities and regulatory changes minimizes risks.

 ## 2. Define and Follow Architecture Maintenance Guidelines

 Create clear guidelines for maintaining each NFR, such as specific metrics and their thresholds.
 These guidelines ensure consistency and a shared understanding of system goals across teams.

-For example, define acceptable MTTR or uptime thresholds and set up alerts for when metrics deviate.
+For example, define acceptable Uptime thresholds, set up alerts for when metrics deviate, and define SOP when that event exist.

-## 3. Foster a Culture of Ownership
+## 3. Encourage a Culture of Ownership

 Encourage teams to own and improve architecture characteristics actively.
 Teams with ownership mindsets are more likely to identify and fix issues early.
 Define roles and responsibilities clearly, and provide tools and training to enable proactive monitoring and maintenance.